Spanda (Australian art work): Design

-There is a pattern of self-similarity in the way the form is exponentially repeated, which the artists says was "intended to trigger the viewer’s own inner experience of 'the whole being contained within all the parts', the recognition of themselves as individual expressions of the universal, intimately interconnected and one with their total environment".
-This could be compared to what William Blake describes in Auguries of Innocence: “To see a World in a Grain of Sand, And a Heaven in a Wild Flower, Hold Infinity in the palm of your hand, And Eternity in an hour”.
+There is a pattern of self-similarity in the way the form is exponentially repeated, which the artists says was;

+This could be compared to what William Blake describes in Auguries of Innocence:

 Spanda was conceived and situated by the artist to function harmoniously with the site, Elizabeth Quay, which was designed by ARM Architecture and was being constructed at the same time as the sculpture.
 Gaps between each arch allow people to walk through the sculpture.
 The sculpture is installed such that the curvature of the form contrasts with the gridded square buildings behind it, without obscuring the city view.